crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [Done] Consider restoring separate style css or force style reload on change
 - [Done] Pass `root_uri` in template environment

+## Tuesday 20221206-0630 - 20221206-0645: 15 minutes

+The only time I can really get work done is in the morning.
+Once my afternoon babysitting shift starts, all bets are off!

 # Schedule

 - [ ] Reconsider token vs cookie